 Acknowledging our interdependence with others promotes the virtues of compassion, giving, and generosity and the suggestion that when individuals can transform the ‘poisons’ of greed, anger and illusion into compassion, courage and wisdom our lives become contributive rather than reactive.

-CfAB is working in partnership with the Eco Dharma Network as part of the Network of Buddhist Organisations, with Faith for the Climate and Religions for Peace UK towards COP26 to be held in Glasgow in November 2021 and beyond, towards the achievement of the UN’s Sustainable Development Goals (SDGs), which are based on the ‘Five Ps’ of peace, prosperity, people, planet and partnership.
+Towards the United Nations Annual Climate Change Conference, COP26, which was held in Glasgow in November 2021, CfAB worked in partnership with the Eco Dharma Network as part of the Network of Buddhist Organisations, Faith for the Climate and Religions for Peace UK.
+These partnerships extend beyond COP26 and towards the achievement of the UN’s Sustainable Development Goals (SDGs) which are based on the ‘Five Ps’ of peace, prosperity, people, planet and partnership.
 The Eco Dharma Network holds regular webinars.
 If you are interested, please visit their website here.

 GreenFaith suggests that ‘.. the heart of sustainability is a shift in values that reveals a new worldview and a new understanding of progress.
 In the sustainability vision, the natural environment is protected and nurtured as the foundation of all economic activity, while human well-being and equality are central to economic design.’

 We are facing a climate emergency and we all have a powerful responsibility to take personal and collective action to keep the world below 1.5 degrees of warming.
-There is an urgent imperative for us to transform ourselves and our society, and to work together to bring about a just and sustainable society where wellbeing is not sacrificed for profit.
-2021 is a crucial year for climate action, and we want to take this opportunity to advocate for behavioural change as individuals, communities and within wider civil society.
-We aim to live more simply, more sustainably, and in solidarity with those disadvantaged and most impacted by climate change in the UK and the Global South.
+There is an urgent imperative for us to transform ourselves and our society, and to work together to bring about a just and sustainable society where well-being is not sacrificed for profit.
+The decade between 2020-2030 is crucial for climate action, and we want to take this opportunity to advocate for behavioral change as individuals, communities and within wider civil society.
+At the Centre, we aim to live more simply, more sustainably, and in solidarity with those disadvantaged and most impacted by climate change in the UK and the Global South, therefore we pledge to:

-- Promote responsibility for the environment within our organisations
+- Promote responsibility for the environment within our organisation and networks

-- minimize waste by reduction, re-use and recycling
+- Minimise waste by reduction, re-use and recycling

-- provide education, training and advice, and a encouragement for our staff and communities to develop new ideas and initiatives
+- Provide education, training and advice, and encourage our staff and communities to develop new ideas and initiatives

-We also advocate personal life-style changes by looking at our consumption and behaviours
+We also advocate personal lifestyle changes by looking at our consumption and behaviours and adhering as much as possible to the following sustainability principles:

-- reconnect with life and the earth – re-wild, plant, conserve
+- Reconnect with life and the earth though re-wilding, planting, conservation

 CfAB is collaborating in the following areas with other faith communities: